-Patrick’s practice involves a variety of electrical/software based fields, including, but not limited to, memory interoperability, NFC circuit design, integrated circuit packaging and security, solar technology, and semiconductor substrate processing.
-He has technical experience in telecommunications, most specifically in network design, digital and packet switch technology, optical carrier systems and high-speed data transfer technology.
+Patrick’s practice involves a variety of electrical/software based fields, including, but not limited to, Artificial Intelligence, electrical fracking technology, memory interoperability, NFC circuit design, integrated circuit packaging and security, solar technology, and semiconductor substrate processing.
+He has technical experience in telecommunications, most specifically in network design, digital and packet switch technology, optical carrier systems, and high-speed data transfer technology.
 He also has considerable technical experience with infrared imaging systems designed for military applications.